-- 1.2 What's New in this RFP - Technology transfer and education projects are no longer eligible for the general research fund.
-Information on these funding programs can be found on the NITC website. - All PI's and contributors to the research project must obtain an Open Researcher and Contributor ID or ORCID.
-Please include the ORCID number on the proposal form. - Non-NITC partners including universities and private consultants may be included in the proposal.
+1.2 What's New in this RFP

+- Technology transfer and education projects are no longer eligible for the general research fund.
+Information on these funding programs can be found on the NITC website. - Non-NITC partners including universities and private consultants may be included in the proposal.
 If PIs anticipate the sub-consultant role will be 20% or more of the budget, justification and budget details must be submitted to Susan Peithman (peithman@pdx.edu) at least two weeks before the proposal deadline for approval by the executive committee.
 Approval is granted when it is determined that success of the project requires significant involvement (ie 20% or more of the budget) from the sub-consultant.